GideonBrimleaf/python_bar/README.md

 TLDR:

 Imports in python aren't relative to the file where they are defined.
-They are relative to where python gets executed
+They are relative to where python gets executed.

 1. Need to add to test file